chocolatey/boxstarter/README.md

 ![Remote Install](Web/Images/result.png)

-NOTE: Powerhell Remoting must be enabled on the remote machine.
+NOTE: PowerShell Remoting must be enabled on the remote machine.
 Launch a Powershell Console as administrator:
 ```powershell
 Enable-PSRemoting -Force
 ```